-Do not attempt to change a tire on the side of the vehicle close to moving traffic.
-Pull far enough off the road to avoid the danger of being hit when operating the lack or changing the wheel.
+WARNING: Do not attempt to change a tire on the side of the vehicle close to moving traffic.
+Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.

-Always use the lack provided as original equipment with your vehicle.
-If using a jack other than the one provided as original equipment with your vehicle, make sure the jack capacity is adequate for the vehicle weight, including any vehicle cargo or modifications.
+WARNING: Always use the jack provided as original equipment with your vehicle.
+If using a jack other than the one provided, make sure the jack capacity is adequate for the vehicle weight, including any vehicle cargo or modifications.
+If you are unsure if the jack capacity is adequate, contact the authorized dealer.

-To reduce the risk of possible serious injury or death, do not remove the full size spare tire from the factory secured location.
-This location is necessary to achieve police-rated 75 mph rear impact crash-test performance.
+WARNING: To reduce the risk of possible serious injury or death, do not remove the full size spare tire from the factory secured location.
+This location is necessary to achieve police-rated 75 mph (120 km/h) rear impact crash-test performance.
 Removal increases the risk of fuel leak in high-speed rear impacts.